christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 I hope you'll get some feelings about deep learning you cannot get from reading else where.

+First, let's recap the basics of machine learning.

 # First concept: loss functions

 When we fit a model, we use *loss functions*, or *cost functions*, or *objective function*.
 The main purpose of machine learning of machine learning is to be able to predict given data.
 Let's say predict the $$y$$ given some observations, let's say the $$x$$, through a function: